avapolzin/spike/docs/_build/html/_sources/citation.rst.txt

 Citation
 ========

-If you use this package or the scripts in this repository in a publication, please add a footnote linking to `https://github.com/avapolzin/spike <https://github.com/avapolzin/spike>`_ and/or consider adding this software to your acknowledgments.
-To cite ``spike``, please reference `Polzin (2025) <https://arxiv.org/abs/2503.02288>`_.
+If you use this package or the scripts in this repository in a publication, please reference `Polzin (2025) <https://arxiv.org/abs/2503.02288>`_.
+Users may also wish to add a footnote linking to `https://github.com/avapolzin/spike <https://github.com/avapolzin/spike>`_ and/or consider adding this software to your acknowledgments.

 ``spike`` relies on many other pieces of software.
 Please also credit the following codes/papers (if the stated condition is met):